 In Person Instruction:

-Students attend 2 1/2 to 5-day classes called Thematic Learning Modules.
-Students travel to Berkeley, California for important interaction and instruction for the development of personal, interpersonal, and theoretical skills.
-Information about travel to Berkeley is here.
+Students attend 2 1/2 to 5-day classes up to eight times a year, traveling to Berkeley, California for important interaction and instruction for the development of personal, interpersonal, and theoretical skills.

-Between the 2 1/2 to 5-day Thematic Learning Modules, students work independently on homework, practicum, and spiritual practices.
+Between the 2 1/2 to 5-day in person classes, students work independently on homework, practicum, and spiritual practices.
 They communicate with faculty and classmates via email and social media for information sharing and forwarding assignments.

 This approach – learning on your own from home and also attending face-to-face classes – makes it easier for some students to participate in our education programs while balancing work and family commitments, and those who live in geographically remote areas and do not have readily available access to similar education in their areas.